VisualFP/docs/SA/design_concept/mgmt_summary.typ

 fill it with that value.
 Value blocks are provided by the editor or are defined by the user.

-The concept was implemented in a proof-of-concept application written using Haskell and Electron.js.
+The concept was implemented in a proof of concept application written using Haskell and Electron.js.
 A component-level view of the application is provided in @management-summary-component-diagram.